Pete playing with Victor Brox at the Nursey Inn

 Anyhow, I thought I’d share a few memories of him here.

 I first studied with him when I was around 15 or 16 over three years or so.
 Pete taught from an upstairs room at Barratts Music Shop on Oxford Street, Manchester.
-I could be wrong, but I think this photo shows the room where the lessons were.

 Every Saturday I’d look forward to the adventure of getting to Manchester, having a lesson and then exploring: trawling through all the music shops, buying up most of Music Exchange’s stock, checking out records at Yanks, and milling about at the Cornerhouse Cafe.
 It was a magic time.